Can Blue Light Glasses Prevent Macular Degeneration?

 Here’s how to protect your eyes from blue light exposure.

 Macular Degeneration, Screen Protection Glasses, And Blue Light

 At a recent routine eye exam my eye doctor discovered several white dots in the inside of my eyeballs.

 After referring me to further tests at a specialist it was diagnosed as Macular Degeneration.

-A serious eye damage condition caused by exposure to blue light, that is the leading cause of blindness in the United States.
+A serious eye damage condition, one cause is from exposure to blue light.
+It is the leading cause of blindness in the United States.

 People in their 60s are commonly diagnosed with it, but because of our digital age of prolonged screentime, it is becoming more and more common in young people.

 Macular Degeneration is the leading cause of severe, irreversible vision loss in people over age 60.
 It occurs when the small central portion of the retina, known as the macula, deteriorates.
 Due to the harmful blue light from digital devices, this condition is affecting more young people than ever before.